 Long COVID, or PASC, is a condition that some survivors of COVID-19 infection experience in varying degrees of severity.
 It is a chronic disabling condition that is expected to result in a significant global health and economic burden.
-The symptoms include intense fatigue, fevers, sleep problems, pain, and cognitive issues ("brain fog").
+We are focusing development of TNX-102 SL on FM-type Long COVID.
+The symptoms include intense fatigue, sleep problems, multi-site pain, and cognitive issues ("brain fog").
+The proposed indication is for the management of multi-site pain associated with PASC.

 Post infection, many patients experience one or many of the symptoms of Long COVID: some patients have initial symptoms that become prolonged; others manifest entirely new syndromes that impact more than one system or organ.
-According to a recent publication in the Journal of American Medical Association (JAMA), over 1 in 10 healthcare workers who had recovered from COVID-19 were still coping with at least one moderate to severe symptom eight months later.
-Several cohort studies have reported that persistence of symptoms following SARS-CoV-2 infection occurs in more than 30% of patients.
+According to a 2021 publication in the Journal of American Medical Association (JAMA), over 1 in 10 healthcare workers who had recovered from COVID-19 were still coping with at least one moderate to severe symptom eight months later.
+Research shows that Long COVID occurs in approximately 13% of recovered COVID-19 patients.
 There is currently no approved drug for the treatment of Long COVID.